klowe27/mt-hood-snowpack/README.md

 ## Description

 This single-page app depicts the varying snowpack levels across years at Mt.
 Hood using USDA SNOTEL data.
+Users can sort the data by year or value.

 ## Setup/Installation Requirements